fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_07.jpg)

-Figure 11.7: Model fitting the data points
+Caption: Model fitting the data points

 There are many models and approaches to counteract overfitting.
 Let\'s go over a couple of models now.